-How does Tata Power Company operate?
+How does Tata Power Company Limited work?

 What Are the Key Operations Driving Tata Power Company’s Success?